Author Guidelines

 Abstract and Extended English Summary

 For manuscripts written in Turkish, authors are required to provide a minimum 1,000-word extended summary in English.
-This extended English summary should comprehensively reflect the study’s background, objectives, methodology, key findings, and implications, in accordance with the journal template.
+This summary should comprehensively reflect the study’s background, objectives, methodology, key findings, and implications.

 JEL Classification Codes

-Each manuscript must include at least one and no more than three JEL (Journal of Economic Literature) classification codes at the two-digit level (e.g., Q11).
-Authors may consult the official JEL classification system at:
+Each manuscript must include at least one and no more than three JEL classification codes (e.g., Q11).
+Official codes can be found at: AEA JEL Codes.

 Style and Referencing